In this post:

 The custom, however, is much older than the word.
 The word dragée (which is still the technical term in the confectionary industry for something encased in a hard, candied shell like a sugared almond or an M&M) comes from the ancient Greek word tragemata which meant cakes, nuts, sweets and fruits to nibble with wine after the table had been cleared of the main event.

 So the idea of cantucci biscuits and Vin Santo as an elegant and instant alternative to pudding has long roots.
-If you want to make this end-of-meal solution even more instant, simply buy the cantucci.

 My brother-in-law likes these biscuits so I usually make some for him and give them to him in an unusual jar (IKEA do some good-looking ones) for Christmas.